PetrKudr/simpleeditor/README.md

 How to build:
+The project was created in VS2008, so is suposed to be built using VS2008.
 1) Build SimpleEditControl.
 2) Put built .lib file into folder SimpleEditor/Source/SEditControl.
 Rename library according to README file.
 3) Build SimpleEditor.